Professional Reviews

 Can VPNs bypass Kaspersky Safe Kids’s web filtering?

 No — I tested multiple top VPN services with Kaspersky Safe Kids on both mobile and desktop, and they weren’t able to circumvent its web filtering.
-I tested this on Chrome, Firefox, and Opera, and I wasn’t able to access inappropriate sites (not even when I used incognito/private mode).
+I tested this on Chrome, Firefox, and Opera, and I wasn’t able to access inappropriate sites.

 Can Kaspersky Safe Kids monitor calls and text messages?